 Take a Re-Usable Water Bottle

 Take reusable water bottles and fill them whenever you get an opportunity (check that where you’re going has drinkable tap water).
-This will guarantee you stay hydrated and save you buying plastic water bottles which is not supportive of eco-friendly travel.
+This will guarantee you stay hydrated and save you from buying plastic water bottles which are not supportive of eco-friendly travel.

 Again, this might sound obvious, but it’s far too easy to order something tasty when you’re eating out and forget about the nutritional values.